Pliny the Younger's villas and garden letters

 The place was kept cool by fountains and waterfalls, and adorned with statues and other carved work; from the opening the bright green garden seems to look into the cave-like darkness.
 The villa at Tusculum was not much smaller, but has left fewer traces.
 This villa was set up by Domitian on the ground where Lucullus had lived, and now a great part of the town of Frascati stands on the same territory.
 We know the names of many other villas of Domitian, at Antium, Gaeta, Baiæ, and elsewhere, from what is said by Martial.

-almost 2 years by Mary McGill 5 / 5Betty Radice's translation of the Letters of the Younger Pliny (Penguin edition) has a very clear ground plan of the house at Laurentum.
+about 2 years by Mary McGill 5 / 5Betty Radice's translation of the Letters of the Younger Pliny (Penguin edition) has a very clear ground plan of the house at Laurentum.
 (Not sure of the date of the edition)

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.